gbechara/gcpdemos/devopsdemo1/README.md

 kubectl get pod -n dev
 ```

-Start outerloop, this is done using the github trigger (on the main branch for this demo). cloudbuild-github.yaml will be triggered
+Start outerloop, this is done using the github trigger (on the main branch for this demo). cloudbuild-github.yaml will be triggered.
+You can also use the console using the trigger in the region.

 ```
 cd ./devopsdemo1